-The Bank generally assesses liquidation value of the collaterals considering 2 years as a time to collect period and application of valuation haircut of 25%.
+The Bank generally assesses liquidation value of the collaterals considering based on the actual sale dates of previous similar collateral.
 The general approach is overridden individually if other circumstances demonstrate that generic time to collect period and valuation haircut is not reasonable.